The Novartis Indian Metabolics team launched a patient support program (PSP) for those living with diabetes in India.

 Based on patient trends, including the increased adoption of digital technology and growing demands for personalized disease management, it was clear the team needed to reach patients where they were: online.

 Using feedback received from patients, the Novartis Indian Metabolics team revamped the PSP with a major focus on digital through three solutions:

 A public awareness website

 Convenience of online medication

 The results are in

-Since the inception of the program, over 50,000 patients have enrolled.
-The compliance to therapy ratio among patients enrolled in the program is now 9 months versus just 3 months for the average T2DM patient.
-The team, in partnership with the communities of India, are making a meaningful difference in the lives of T2DM patients in India, and have established themselves as a trusted partner among both patients and health care providers.
-Building on this strong foundation, and equipped with the new and improved PSP, the Novartis Indian Metabolics team is poised to make an even greater impact on Indian T2DM patients’ lives in the years to come.
+Since the inception of the program, more than 50,000 patients have enrolled.
+The compliance to therapy ratio among patients enrolled in the program is now nine months versus just three months for the average T2DM patient.
+Working with communities in India, the Novartis Indian Metabolics team is making a meaningful difference in the lives of those with T2DM and has established itself as a trusted partner to both patients and healthcare providers.
+Building on this strong foundation, and equipped with the new and improved PSP, the team is poised to make an even greater impact on patients’ lives in the years to come.

 To learn more about this patient support program, explore the team’s site.